obsidian-dot-dev/openFPGA-Vectrex/README.md

 + Selectable "overburn" setting to simulate the bright points that occur at the "Vertices" of lines drawn by the beam scanner.
 Note that the rest of the line becomes dimmer when this is enabled.
 + Button remapping.
 + Analog controls on gamepads when docked.
++ Audio low-pass filter to approximate the frequency response of the 3" speaker in the original console

 ## Known Issues